 2.2.
-Phonetic cues previously found to distinguish four-way contrast in Indic stops
+Phonetic cues previously found to distinguish four-way contrast in Indo-Aryan stops

-The contrast between the different stop classes in Indic languages with a fourway contrast like Nepali's is said to be achieved by both durational cues (e.g. voicing duration, closure duration, or aspiration duration) and f0 and spectral cues of the following vowel (e.g. breathy voice quality measures) (Berkson, 2012; Clements & Khatiwada, 2007; Davis, 1994; Dutta, 2007; Mikuteit & Reetz, 2007).
-Since laryngeal realism bases its feature diagnostic criteria on durational cues, this study will focus on durational cues as well.
-This section summarizes various durational cues that have been used previously and how to measure them, providing the basis for the annotation and measurement criteria used in this study.
-We draw from previous work on Nepali (Clements & Khatiwada, 2007; Poon & Mateer, 1985) as well as on related languages including Hindi (Davis, 1994; Dutta, 2007; Lisker & Abramson, 1964), Marathi (Berkson, 2013), and Bengali (Mikuteit & Reetz, 2007).
+The contrast between the different stop classes in Indo-Aryan languages with a four-way contrast like Nepali's is said to be achieved by both durational cues (e.g. voicing duration, closure duration, or aspiration duration) and f0 and spectral cues of the following vowel (e.g. breathy voice quality measures) (Dutta, 2007; Davis, 1994; Mikuteit & Reetz, 2007; Clements & Khatiwada, 2007; Berkson, 2012a).
+This section summarizes the different durational cues that have been used previously and how to measure them, providing the basis for the annotation and measurement criteria used in this study.
+We draw from previous work on Nepali (Clements & Khatiwada, 2007; Poon & Mateer, 1985) as well as on related languages including Hindi (Dutta, 2007; Lisker & Abramson, 1964; Davis, 1994), Marathi (Berkson, 2012b), and Bengali (Mikuteit & Reetz, 2007).